scriptkitties/fglt/index.md

 Please be civil, notice the "**Friendly**" in every Friendly GNU/Linux Thread.

-Understand that much of your software from Windows will be unavailable, although maybe WINE can make up for it.
+Understand that much of your software from Windows will be unavailable, although maybe [Wine](https://help.ubuntu.com/community/Wine) can make up for it.

 Check out the [IRC guide]({{ "irc.html" | prepend: site.baseurl }}) in case you
 want more real-time discussion.
 FGLT also has it's own [instance on the